 Cayston® is an inhaled form of the antibiotic aztreonam that is used to treat chronic Pseudomonas aeruginosa infections in people 7 years and older.
 Administered using the Altera® Nebulizer System, Cayston® is delivered directly to the lungs in the form of a breathing treatment.

-IV Solutions is one of four U.S. pharmacies that provides the Cayston® (aztreonam for inhalation solution) medication for Cystic Fibrosis treatments.
-IV Solutions has dispensed Cayston® prescriptions to Cystic Fibrosis patients since it was first approved by the FDA in 2010.
+IV Solutions is one of five U.S. pharmacies that provides the Cayston® (aztreonam for inhalation solution) medication for cystic fibrosis treatments.
+IV Solutions has dispensed Cayston® prescriptions to cystic fibrosis patients since it was first approved by the FDA in 2010.

 Learn more about Cayston and its side effects>>